terralist/terralist/README.md

 * **Provider Registry**: ([docs](https://www.terraform.io/docs/internals/provider-registry-protocol.html)) Similar with modules registry.
   Currently supported private storage:
+  * AWS S3: uses a private S3 bucket
   * Proxy: forwards the URL received at creation

 _Note_: For _Proxy_ storage mode, the URL management is up to you.
-If, for example, you are providing a git URL, then the same URL will be forwarded to the requester.
+If, for example, you are providing a git URL, then the same URL will be forwarded to the requester (Terraform).

+_Note_: Terralist uses the same library Terraform uses to make downloads ([go-getter](https://github.com/hashicorp/go-getter)), meaning that you can still use your [favorite protocols](https://github.com/hashicorp/go-getter#supported-protocols-and-detectors) while using Terralist.
+This is also an advantage for the _Proxy_ mode users, which can use the same source that they would normally put in Terraform.

 ## Disclaimer